W&B Quickstart

 )

-A run is the basic building block of W&B. You will use them often to track metrics, create logs, create jobs, and more.
+A run is the basic building block of W&B. You will use them often to track metrics, create logs, and more.

 Putting it all together, your training script might look similar to the following code example.
 The highlighted code shows W&B-specific code.
 Note that we added code that mimics machine learning training.